 Advanced Care at Murphy Family Implant and Cosmetic Dentistry

 Having an extraction procedure completed may not sound like a lot of fun, but our experienced team will make your visit as comfortable as possible at our Murphy dental office.
 If you have any questions or concerns, we'll be happy to address them.
 If you're experiencing wisdom tooth pain, please contact our dental office for a free consultation.
 For your comfort, we offer sedation dentistry.

 Dr. Najari has years of experience in the dental field and has helped many patients find relief from the pain and inconvenience of impacted wisdom teeth.
 When the time comes for your own wisdom tooth extraction, we don’t want a lack of knowledge or confidence to stop you from completing the procedure.
 Below are some of the most common questions that we hear about wisdom teeth; if you can’t find what you’re looking for here, schedule a consultation with us today!

 Do Wisdom Teeth Always Need to Be Removed?

 Some people mistakenly think that wisdom teeth have to be extracted no matter what, but there are rare cases where it’s possible to leave them where they are without putting the rest of the mouth at risk.
 You may be able to keep your wisdom teeth if they have enough room to erupt properly and can be thoroughly cleaned with regular brushing and flossing practices.
 However, an extraction will definitely be required if the tooth is impacted or starts to crowd the other teeth.
-Regular checkups at Murphy Family Dentistry allow us to evaluate your wisdom teeth and determine ahead of time whether they are likely to cause complications.
+Regular checkups at Murphy Family Implant and Cosmetic Dentistry allow us to evaluate your wisdom teeth and determine ahead of time whether they are likely to cause complications.

 What are the Signs That Wisdom Tooth Extraction is Necessary?